zkherani/-Memory-Game/README.md

 ### Other game aspects

 The game also provides an option to restart.
 You can restart mid-game, and you can also restart after winning.
 Every time you restart the game, the cards on the game board will be shuffled.

+### Dependencies

+Please note that this game makes use of the Bootstrap Awesome font for the card symbols.
+More details can be found [here](https://fontawesome.bootstrapcheatsheets.com/).

+This game also makes use of Google's Coda font family.
+More details can be found [here](https://fonts.google.com/specimen/Coda?selection.family=Coda&query=coda).